John Sandfield Macdonald ministry: Operations

-There was as yet no Minister of Education; the role was filled by Chief Superintendant Egerton Ryerson, who reported to Provincial Secretary Cameron.
+There was as yet no Minister of Education; the role was filled by Chief Superintendent Egerton Ryerson, who reported to Provincial Secretary Cameron.

 The civil service remained very small throughout the Macdonald ministry.
 The offices of Treasury and of Attorney General each had fewer than ten employees; the largest department, Crown Lands, had fewer than 100 employees, including all land and timber field agents combined.

 The budget increased from $1,184,000 in 1868 to $1,817,000 in 1871.